Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Sights from the London Eye

-Among London 's most famous attractions is an observation wheel known as the London Eye.
-Another name for it is the Millennium Wheel.
-It was opened in 2000 and for several years was the largest Ferris wheel in the world.
+Among London's most famous attractions is an observation wheel known as the London Eye or Millennium Wheel.
+It was inaugurated in 2000 and for several years it was the biggest Ferris wheel in the world.

-Although it is no longer the largest, it is still visited by millions of people every year.
-The views from the London Eye are very varied, when you go up one of its glass cabins you can see the river Thames, buildings and emblematic areas of the whole city.
-Here I will tell you about what you can see from this great wheel.
+Although it is no longer the biggest, it is still a wheel visited by millions of people every year because buying a ticket for the London Eye means going up one of its glass cabins and seeing the River Thames, the London skyline and the most emblematic areas of the whole city.
+Here's what you can see from this great Ferris wheel.

-1. The River Thames is the first thing to catch the eye
+The River Thames is the first thing that catches your eye

 View of the River Thames from the London Eye| ©Cristian Ungureanu